 For $2,279, you get a 1.83GHz Core 2 Duo processor, GMA 950 graphics, 512MB of 667MHz DDR2 SDRAM, a 60GB 5400-rpm hard drive, a Combo Drive, Apple Remote, and AirPort and Bluetooth.
 A ModBook with a 2GHZ processor, 1GB of RAM, an 80GB hard drive, a DVD-burning SuperDrive, and built-in WAAS-enabled GPS receiver bumps the price to $2,579.
 And $2,849 gets you the same 2GHz system, but with 2GB of RAM and a 160GB hard drive.
 (There’s also

-for those who pre-reserve by February 1, 2007.)
+an introductory special for those who pre-reserve by February 1, 2007.)
 All systems include a one-year OWC warranty; you can purchase two additional years for $349 for the base model, and for the same $249 price as AppleCare for the other configurations.
 And you’ll be able to customize your ModBook just as you would when ordering a MacBook from Apple.

 Considering that MacBooks equipped with 1.83GHz and 2GHz processors sell or $1,099 and $1,299 respectively, what does that extra grand or so get you?
 A completely remodeled computer that goes from this…